The Man Who Followed Elon Musk Everywhere: 7 Elon Secrets! Walter Isaacson

 TL;DR

-• Walter Isaacson shares insights from his biography of Elon Musk, including how childhood trauma and his relationship with his father shaped his relentless drive
+• Walter Isaacson reveals how Elon Musk's traumatic childhood and relationship with his father shaped his relentless drive and association of pain with success

-• Elon's mission to make humanity multiplanetary and conquer Mars is driven partly by a deep fear of dying before accomplishing his ambitions
+• Elon's mission to conquer Mars and ensure human survival stems from a deep-seated fear of dying before accomplishing his vision for humanity

 Key Moments